By Dr Andrew Gore

 I have found it immensely beneficial to work in another system.
 I can compare and contrast differences in service.
 I can also develop my own leadership skills and systemic understanding.
 Working in another country has widened my experience and perspective of mental health care.

 We often need to use telepsychiatry which I was at first skeptical about but have now embraced.

 Describe the location you are currently working?
 What do you like about the location?
-How is it different to what you expected?
+UK doctor moving to Australia, how is it different to what you expected?